OpenCTI-Platform/opencti/docs/docs/usage/exploring-events.md

 Incidents usually represents negative events impacting resources you want to protect, but local definitions can vary a lot, from a simple security events send by a SIEM to a massive scale supply chain attack impacting a whole activity sector.

-In the MITRE STIX 2.1, the `Incident` SDO has not yet been finalize and is the object of important work as part of a forthcoming STIX Extension.
+In the MITRE STIX 2.1, the `Incident` SDO has not yet been finalized and is the object of important work as part of a forthcoming STIX Extension.

 When clicking on the Incidents tab at the top left, you see the list of all the Incidents you have access to, in respect with your [allowed marking definitions](../administration/users.md).